M-Earl/AWS_SAA_Notes/notes.md

 * A single Kinesis Data Stream shard shard can ingest up to 1 MB of data per second (including partition keys) or 1,000 records per second for writes
 # Other Amazon Data Flows
 * Amazon AppFlow - automate data flows between SaaS applications (for example, Salesforce) and AWS
-* AWS Simple Workflow Service - used to aid distributed workflows (more particular than step functions)
+* AWS Simple Workflow Service (SWF) - used to aid distributed workflows (more particular than step functions)
 * AWS Step Functions - write state machines in JSON
 # VPC
 * VPC endpoints are used to connect AWS --> AWS (powered by AWS PrivateLink)